 “I got it covered.
-Jorgenson said there is a fifteen second delay function on the air lock.
+Jorgenson said there is a thirty second delay function on the air lock.
 Once y’all are in, I press the button and run like hell for the ship.”

 “What are our chances of pulling this off?”
-Mundy asked.
+Newly asked.

 “Seriously?
 I’d say slim to none.
 You got any better ideas?”
-Mundy had to shake his head that he didn’t.
+She had to shake her head that she didn’t.

-“Let me bring Jennifer up to date.”
-He tapped his lobe again and talked softly to his second in command.
-She reported that everyone else was in the cell except Jimmy.
+“Let me bring Mundy up to date.”
+She tapped her lobe again and talked softly to her captain.
+He reported that everyone else was in the cell except Cain.

-“Keep trying to open his frequency.
-We’ll do what we can to find him.”
+“I’ll keep trying to open his frequency.
+We’ll do what we can to find him.
+Out.”

 “Jimmy Cain is missing.
 Some guards grabbed him the same time they got me.
 He could be anywhere.
-Jennifer’s trying to raise him.”
+Captain’s trying to raise him.”

-“I don’t like to leave anyone behind but if it’s between getting 18 people off this ship and zero, I know where I stand.
-You’re the Cap, though.
-I’ll leave it up to you.”
-Donovan handed him the laser pistol he’d pulled off a guard.
+“I don’t like to leave anyone behind but if it’s between getting eighteen people off this ship and zero, I know where I stand.
+He’s the Cap, though.
+I’ll leave it up to him.”
+Donovan handed her the laser pistol he’d pulled off a guard.